-President Donald Trump is proposing internment camps for migrants detained at the U.S./Mexico border, Sen. Jeff Merkley, D-Ore., said on ABC News' "Powerhouse Politics" podcast.
+Trump is proposing internment camps for migrants detained at the border: Sen. Merkley

 "It is the large-scale imprisonment of children and parents for the duration of their immigration proceedings which can go on for years" Merkley told Senior Congressional Correspondent Mary Bruce on the podcast.
 "And we must not allow America to go back to the philosophy of World War II where we lock up thousands of families for years at a time."